hermelaa29/Group-9-cyber-security-/README.md

 # Group-9-cyber-security-project

----
-# LocalPhishingDetector: A Proposal for Offline Phishing Detection in Ethiopian Languages
+# LocalPhishingDetector: A Proposal for a local AI based Phishing Detection in Ethiopian Languages

 ## 1. Overview

-This document outlines a technical proposal for a local, offline-capable system designed to detect phishing messages in digital communications, with a focus on Ethiopian languages.
+This document outlines a technical proposal for a local system designed to detect phishing messages in digital communications, with a focus on Ethiopian languages.
 The system is intended to operate without reliance on cloud services, preserving user privacy and enabling deployment in low-connectivity environments.

 The primary communication platform under consideration is Telegram, with an initial focus on detecting phishing in direct messages and group chats.
 The system will support multiple Ethiopian languages, including Amharic, Tigrinya, Oromo, and Somali, in both native scripts (e.g., Ge'ez) and Latinized (romanized) forms.